m-lomba/wearable-sensor-data/README.md

 ## How it works

-- On the **watch**, a foreground service registers as a listener on the available sensors and sends a message to the phone whenever a value changes (with a minimum interval of 0.1s between sends).
+- On the watch, a foreground service registers as a listener on the available sensors and sends a message to the phone whenever a value changes (with a minimum interval of 0.1s between sends).
-- On the **phone**, the app receives the messages via `MessageClient` and updates the dashboard in real time with the incoming values.
+- On the phone, the app receives the messages via `MessageClient` and updates the dashboard in real time with the incoming values.
 - The connection between the two devices is handled through `CapabilityClient`/`NodeClient`: the app automatically detects whether the watch is paired and whether it has the app installed, showing a button to install it from the Play Store if it doesn't.

 ## Supported sensors